Looking Back at 13 Years of Navigating By Faith

 (Proverbs 16:9)

 My intentions are to be true to what God has laid on my heart and to be faithful to write.
 I work that out as best as I can and plan my way accordingly.
 I haven’t changed much in my approach to writing since I started.
-I have attempted from time to time to post on other media, like LinkedIn, X, and Tumbler, but I haven’t done that much in the last 3-4 years.
-The sharp increase in the readership is not the result of me doing anything different than what I have done from the beginning.
+I have attempted from time to time to post on other social media platforms, such as LinkedIn, X, and Tumbler, but I haven’t done that much in the last 3-4 years.
+The sharp increase in the readership is not the result of me doing anything differently than what I have done from the beginning.

 As I was wondering about this, I noticed that comments and likes have actually decreased despite the fact that views and visitors have increased precipitously.
 The article engagement peaked in 2020 at just over 20,000 views.
-Since it has steadily gone down, and it fell to pre-2025 numbers in 2025, though readership has soared.
+Since then it has steadily gone down, and it fell to pre-2015 numbers in 2025, even though readership has soared.

 Articles that rank in Google draw more people who do not know the author.
 Google draws people doing research and more readers who are not likely to return to the blog to develop a connection.
 Google also reaches more international readers.

 I also learned that WordPress traffic has become more mobile, and mobile readers are less likely to interact as well.
 Recent changes in the WordPress interface have made engagement more difficult.
-Many bloggers had reported this since 2021.
+Many bloggers have reported a decrease in engagement since 2021.

 Finally, online habits have changed.
 Conversations have increasingly moved to social media platforms.
 People use AI to summarize blog posts.
 More people are avoiding public conversations to avoid confrontation.